-Travel stories tend to be about places, or at least about place, about how we look at a place through a specific geographic or cultural lens.
+Travel stories tend to be about places, or at least about about how we look at a place through a specific geographic or cultural lens.

 PLEASE NOTE: Every effort is made to keep articles up to date but the changing coronavirus situation has made it impossible to provide information about the pandemic or travel restrictions.
 You'll find updated information from the CDC about travel conditions by country but please check all appropriate sources before you travel as situations can change in minutes.

 2) What we do affects people at our destination.
 When we eat in a restaurant, we are helping it earn money, whether it exploits its workers or not.
 When we buy a souvenir, we are supporting a workshop or factory, whether it uses child labor or well-paid staff.
+When we spend our money on responsible travel companies, we may be helping preserve the planet.

 3) It's all very well to worry about our own issues (there's no denying such things as travel budgets, safety or single supplements are important parts of travel) but it's at least as important to worry about the world around us.